code-and-effect/effective_test_bot/README.md

 - `assert_email(action)` asserts an email with the given action name was sent.
 Also supports `assert_email(to: email)` type syntax with to, from, subject, body.
 - `assert_flash`, optionally with the desired `:success`, `:error` key and/or message, makes sure the flash is set.
 - `assert_jquery_ujs_disable_with` makes sure all `input[type=submit]` elements on the page have the `data-disable-with` property set.
-- `assert_no_exceptions` checks for any exceptions in the last page request and gives a stacktrace if there was.
 - `assert_no_html_form_validation_errors` checks for frontend html5 errors.
 - `assert_no_js_errors` - checks for any javascript errors on the page.
 - `assert_page_content(content)` checks that the given content is present without waiting the capybara default wait time.